hmrc/income-tax-mtd-changelog/README.md

 ### individuals-charges-api

-* Version 1.0 is has been deprecated in production and the sandbox and will no longer accept new subscriptions to this version.
+* Version 1.0 is has been deprecated in Production and the sandbox and will no longer accept new subscriptions to this version.
 Existing subscriptions will continue to work.

 ---

 ### 24 July 2023

-The following changes were deployed into sandbox:
+The following changes are now available in the Sandbox:

 #### individual-losses-api